 Critical Warning Signs of Compulsive Hoarding

-Cleaning up a hoarders house can be a tough project.
-If you want to intervene before things get that bad, watch out for these 7 signs of compulsive hoarding.
+Cleaning up a hoarder’s house can be a tough project.
+If you want to intervene before things get out of control, watch out for these 7 warning signs of compulsive hoarding.

-Weve all seen compulsive hoarders shown on TV, their homes overflowing with random junk and knick-knacks with little value.
+We’ve all seen compulsive hoarders shown on TV, their homes overflowing with random junk and clutter.
 However, real-life hoarding can be harder to spot and even more difficult to take care of.
 Helping a hoarder realize that they have a problem is best done before the hoarding gets out of control.

 How can you recognize compulsive hoarding before it spirals out of control?